 This adorable Baltic city is overflowing with eccentric colorful buildings laced with quirky decorations.
-The Daugava River cuts through the city, adding bridges to the city’s humble parks, historical monuments and Central Food Market.
+The Daugava River cuts through the city, circling around the city’s humble parks, historical monuments and Central Food Market.

 The uniqueness of Riga stems from its magnificent architecture, and the powerful forms of Art Nouveau-inspired buildings cluster around Albert Street.

 During the winter, the precious city looks like the inside of snow globe, with the fluffy snowflakes layering themselves on top of the gingerbread-like houses and covering the rows of Christmas trees.

 Located on the western side of Scotland, Oban is a quiet port town where ferries constantly come and go to connect people to the islands of the Inner Hebrides.

 Loads of amazing, locally-run bed and breakfasts are scattered throughout the town to give visitors a pleasant stay, and the cozy atmosphere of the area creates inevitable feelings of comfort and happiness.

 Be sure to try the local cuisine, which includes lots of fresh fish, buttery shortbread, and traditional Scottish whiskey.
 Eeusk is a great restaurant overlooking the harbor, which is a bit expensive but offers delicious, high-quality food.

 Resting on Germany’s western Rhine River, Cologne is home to a traditional Old Town, a busy modern shopping street, and the monstrously beautiful Cologne Cathedral.